 (R) A certification by a Qualified Professional Engineer or Qualified Certified Hazardous Materials Manager that complies with Section 3(b)(9) of this general permit for wastewater requiring a variance or treatment to meet effluent limitations.
 (Qualified Certified Hazardous Materials Managers may only certify treatment systems that consist solely of pre-engineered silver recovery systems for treating printing and photoprocessing wastewater, or pre-engineered oil/water separators for treating air compressor condensate and blowdown, cutting and grinding wastewater, food processing wastewater or vehicle maintenance wastewater.)

 (S) A written certification, signed by the registrant and any other individual or individuals responsible for preparing the registration, which complies with the requirements of Section 3(b)(10) of this general permit.

+(T) For discharges to a sanitary sewer collection system owned or operated by a POTW Authority that is not the receiving POTW Authority, the written approval to discharge from the receiving POTW Authority.

 (d) Scope of Registration